Seswaa

 Seswaa (as the dish is called in the north of Botswana) or loswao (as the dish is called in the south of the country and western South Africa) is a traditional meat dish of Botswana, made of beef or goat meat.
-It is prepared using leftover cuts or tough cuts such as legs, neck and back.
+It is prepared using cuts or tough cuts such as legs, neck and back.
+Sometimes, the whole animal is used.
 The dish is normally prepared for ceremonies such as funerals, weddings and national events such as independence celebrations.
 The meat is boiled until tender in a pot, with "just enough salt", and pounded.
 It is often served with pap (maize meal), setampa (samp, ground corn) or mabele (sorghum).